B2B Services SEO Case Study: Tactics That Actually Moved Revenue

 Starting point: Decent technical SEO, thin service pages, no comparison or alternatives content.

-The shift: We rewrote every service page to be 2,000+ words with embedded case study snippets, added schema markup, and created a “[Competitor] alternatives” page for their three biggest competitors.
+The shift: We rewrote every service page to 2,000+ words with embedded case study snippets, added schema markup, and created “[Competitor] alternatives” pages for their three biggest competitors.
 We also built an industry-specific pricing guide (ungated) that became their top backlink earner.

 Why the pricing guide?
-Because 61% of B2B buyers now prefer a completely rep-free buying experience, according to Gartner’s 2024 survey of 632 B2B buyers.
+Because 67% of B2B buyers now prefer a rep-free purchasing experience, according to Gartner’s March 2026 survey.
 Buyers want to self-qualify.
-If you hide pricing, you’re forcing a conversation they don’t want to have.
+Hiding pricing forces a conversation they do not want to have.

 Firm C: Specialized Accounting/Advisory Firm (18 employees)

 Starting point: Almost no organic presence.
-Site had 11 pages total.
+11 pages total.

 The shift: Tiny team, tiny budget.
-We focused on three things only: one long-form service page per practice area (4 total), one original research piece (a salary benchmarking survey for their niche), and Google Business Profile optimization.
+We focused on three things: one long-form service page per practice area (4 total), one original research piece (a salary benchmarking survey for their niche), and Google Business Profile optimization.

-The original research piece was the secret weapon.
-Stratabeat’s analysis of 300 B2B SaaS websites found that sites with original research grew organic traffic 29.7% versus 9.3% for those without.
-And B2B services firms have an even bigger opportunity here because so few of them publish proprietary data.
+Original research was the secret weapon.
+Stratabeat’s analysis of 300 B2B SaaS websites found sites with original research grew organic traffic 67% faster than those without.
+B2B services firms have an even bigger opportunity because so few publish proprietary data.

-What happened: The salary survey ranked on page one within four months and earned links from two industry publications.
-Organic sessions went from nearly zero to 2,100/month.
-More importantly, the firm closed three new clients directly attributable to organic search, worth roughly $180,000 in annual recurring revenue.
+What happened: The salary survey ranked page one within four months and earned links from two industry publications.
+Organic went from near-zero to 2,100/month.
+The firm closed three new clients directly attributable to organic search, worth roughly $180,000 in annual recurring revenue.

 The Tactic Nobody Talks About: Building for AI Engines, Not Just Google

-Here’s where I need to be blunt.
-If you’re only thinking about Google rankings in 2026, you’re already behind.
+If you are only thinking about Google rankings in 2026, you are already behind.

 “AIs are highly inconsistent when recommending brands or products.
 Marketers should take care when tracking AI visibility.”

-Rand’s research is right: individual AI responses vary wildly.
+Rand’s research is right.
+Individual AI responses vary wildly.
 But the brands that get mentioned most consistently share certain traits.
 They have clear, citable claims across multiple third-party sources.
-They produce structured content that LLMs can easily parse.
-And they show up in the types of pages AI models pull from most: comparison content, review sites, and industry publications.
+They produce structured content LLMs can parse.
+And they show up in comparison content, review sites, and industry publications.

-For B2B services firms, here’s what that looks like in practice:
+For B2B services firms, here is what that looks like in practice:

-1. Publish structured comparison content on your own site.
-Include tables, scores, and clear differentiation statements.
+- Publish structured comparison content on your own site.
+Include tables, scores, and clear differentiation.
 AI models love structured data they can cite.

-3. Create self-contained, citable statements.
-Every key claim on your site should make sense if an AI yanked it out of context.
+- Create self-contained, citable statements.
+Every key claim should make sense if an AI yanked it out of context.
 “Firm X reduced client onboarding time by 40% across 12 engagements” is citable.
 “We help clients succeed” is not.

 Schema markup mattered more than I expected.
-Adding Organization, Service, and FAQPage schema to the three firms’ sites correlated with faster indexing of new pages and, for Firm B, a noticeable increase in rich snippet appearances.
-It took about 4 hours to implement across all pages using a plugin.
+Adding Organization, Service, and FAQPage schema correlated with faster indexing and, for Firm B, a noticeable increase in rich snippet appearances.

 Page speed mattered, but only past a threshold.
-Getting from a 2.8-second load time to 1.4 seconds didn’t move rankings for any of the three firms.
-Getting from 6.2 seconds to 2.1 seconds (Firm C’s situation) made a visible difference within weeks.
-Think of it like a speed limit: nobody cares if you’re going 58 in a 60 zone, but going 35 is a problem.
+Getting from 2.8 seconds to 1.4 seconds did not move rankings.
+Getting from 6.2 seconds to 2.1 seconds made a visible difference within weeks.
+Think of a speed limit: nobody cares if you are going 58 in a 60, but going 35 is a problem.

 Internal linking was the most underrated win.
 Firm A had 312 blog posts and almost no internal links between them.
 We added contextual internal links from every relevant blog post to the new service and comparison pages.
-This alone helped the new pages index faster and rank quicker than if they’d been isolated.
+This alone helped new pages index faster and rank quicker.

-Pro Tip: Audit your internal links before you create new content.
-I’ve seen B2B services sites where the most commercially important page (the main service page) had fewer internal links pointing to it than a blog post about industry trends from 2022.
-Fix the link flow first.
+Pro Tip: Audit internal links before creating new content.
+I have seen B2B services sites where the most commercially important page had fewer internal links pointing to it than a blog post about industry trends from 2022.

 I waited too long to address Firm A’s content cannibalization.
-They had four blog posts all targeting variations of “change management consulting,” and those posts were competing with each other in Google.
-We should have consolidated them into a single authoritative page in month one, not month four.
+They had four blog posts all targeting variations of “change management consulting” competing with each other.
+We should have consolidated them in month one, not month four.

-I also underestimated how long comparison pages take to rank for Firm C. With a domain authority of 12, their “[Competitor] alternatives” page didn’t crack page two for nearly five months.
-For smaller firms, bottom-funnel content still works, but you need to pair it with a backlink strategy for those specific pages, not just hope Google figures it out.
+I underestimated how long comparison pages take to rank for smaller firms.
+With a domain authority of 12, Firm C’s “[Competitor] alternatives” page did not crack page two for nearly five months.
+Bottom-funnel content still works for small firms, but you need a backlink strategy for those specific pages.

-And I completely ignored video for all three firms.
-Looking at the data now, 55% of B2B buyers consider video the most helpful content type, according to Isoline’s research.
-Embedding even a short walkthrough video on service pages could have boosted engagement metrics and time on page.
-That’s on the list for 2026.
+And I completely ignored video.
+Forrester’s 2026 data shows GenAI is reshaping B2B buying as leaders face mounting pressure to justify every dollar.
+Embedding a short walkthrough video on service pages could have boosted engagement metrics.
+That is on the list for 2026.

 Frequently Asked Questions About B2B Services SEO